Disney’s Coronado Springs Resort Review

 Our room had two queen-size beds, a nightstand, and several outlets.

-A desk doubled as a dresser and provided a built-in beverage cooler on one end.
+A desk doubled as a dresser with a built-in beverage cooler on one end.
 Other amenities included a coffee maker, disposable cups, and an ice bucket.
-In addition, several more outlets and USB ports were built into the countertop.
+Plenty of outlets and USB ports were built into the countertop.

 As far as guest bathrooms in a hotel room go, I don’t think you could ask for more.
 A pocket door separates the toilet and shower area.